sonic-net/sonic-mgmt/docs/PFC-test-plan.md

 #### Test Objective

-Verify DUT processes the PFC PAUSE frame with single lossless CoS properly.
+Verify DUT processes the PFC PAUSE frame with single lossless priority properly.

 #### Test Configuration

-- On SONiC DUT configure a single lossless CoS value Pi.
+- On SONiC DUT configure a single lossless priority value Pi.
 (0 \<= i \<= 7).
 - Configure following traffic items on the Keysight device:
   1. Test data traffic: A traffic item from the Keysight Tx port to the Keysight Rx port with lossless priority (DSCP value == Pi).